bramstein/promis/README.md

 ### Embedding

 This implementation uses Closure Compiler's advanced optimization mode to make the resulting file size as small as possible.
 If you want to embed this library into your project you can also benefit from Closure Compiler's dead code elimination to remove methods that you are not using.
 If you want to use Promis this way, you'll need to copy `src/promise.js` into your project and `goog.require` the implementation.
-Unlike the [standalone file](promise.min.js), the `src/promise.js` file by itself does not export anything to the global namespace.
-Instead you should the `lang.Promise` namespace to instantiate a Promise.
+Unlike the [standalone file](promise.js), the `src/promise.js` file by itself does not export anything to the global namespace.
+Instead you should require the `lang.Promise` namespace to instantiate a Promise.

 ```javascript
 goog.require('lang.Promise');